normal-computing/fuji-web/README.md

 ### Download and Install the extension in your browser

-1. Go to the [releases page](https://github.com/normal-computing/fuji-web/releases), find the latest version of the extension and download "Fuji-Web.zip".
+1. Go to the [releases page](https://github.com/normal-computing/fuji-web/releases), find the latest version of the extension and download "fuji-extension.zip".
 2. Unzip the file.
 3. Load your extension on Chrome by doing the following:
    1. Navigate to `chrome://extensions/`